wyunreal/InputCommandLibrary/README.md

 Simple Arduino Lib for handling Serial input as commands

-By using this library you will enable a commands parser on the main Serial interface of the arduino (the one used to debug while connected to PC through USB).
+By using this library you will enable a commands parser on the different Serial interfaces of the arduino, including the USB connection used to debug while connected to PC and also Serial1, Serial2 and Serial3 if available.

 Each line on the Serial interface will be interpreted as one or more commands, each one compsed by: